lfrei/kafka-training/training-env-cloud.md

 After login, you find your VM [here](https://lightsail.aws.amazon.com/ls/webapp/home/instances)

 There are different VM's running, use the one with your name.
-You need to install a ssh client on your computer to condunc

 ## Configure your environemnt